AZBevier/sims/SEL32/README.md

 --------------------

-The rest of the command files are zipped to reduce project storage space.
+The software distribution tape files are zipped in the tapes directory.
-The software distribution tape files are also zipped in the tapes directory.
 All zipped files must be unzipped to be useable.
 See the MPX manuals at bitsavers.org/pdf/sel/sel32_mpx for using MPX 1X or 3X.

 --------------------